tbarbette/npf-docs/docs/source/tests.rst

 ``NPF_REPO``
     Path to the repository under test ``NPF_TESTSCRIPT_PATH``
-    Path to the location of the test script path ``NPF_RESULT_PATH``
+    Path to the folder of the test script ``NPF_RESULT_PATH``
     Path to the result folder (by default when the command is run, or as passed by the --result-path option) ``NPF_OUTPUT_PATH``